 This course meets Texas Commission on Law Enforcement (TCOLE) requirements Texas Forensic Science Academy Basic Criminal Investigation Course #40051.

-- Must be licensed or certified peace officer with a current commission or non-commissioned personnel assigned to investigate/process crime scenes
+- Licensed or certified peace officer with a current

 TopicsBasic principles of criminal investigation+Interviewing and interrogation techniques+Utilizing informants+Crime scene investigation+Subpoenas, warrants, and search warrants+Case preparation+Narcotics investigations+Property crime investigations+Crimes against persons investigations+Other types of investigation